mggmz/BaresAndroidApp-PI-5D/README.md

 ### User Interface

-- **Home Screen**: Displays location-based bar recommendations and promotions.
+- **Home Screen**: Displays location-based recommendations and promotions.
-- **Search and Filter**: Allows users to search for bars by name, location, or specific filters (e.g., live music, proximity to the beach).
+- **Search and Filter**: Allows users to search for pubs by name, location, or specific filters (e.g., live music, proximity to the beach).
 - **Bar Profile**: Detailed view of the bar, including operating hours, menu, current promotions, and upcoming events.
 - **Admin Dashboard**: For administrators to manage user roles, validate business registrations, and review reports.
 - **Seller Dashboard**: Allows business owners to create, update, and manage their posts.